Shop RNIB Donate now

 What causes corneal dystrophies?

-Corneal dystrophies can often run in families, but this is not always the case.
-In some cases, it may not be possible to say why someone has developed their corneal dystrophy.
+Corneal dystrophies often run in families, but this is not always the case.
+Sometimes, it may not be possible to say why someone has developed their corneal dystrophy.

-Corneal dystrophies can be passed down in your genes.
+Corneal dystrophies can be passed on (inherited) through your genes.
 Genes usually come in pairs.
 You inherit one gene from each of your parents to make each pair.
 When you have children, you only pass on one gene to them.
-There are two ways that corneal dystrophies can be inherited (passed on in families):
+There are two ways that corneal dystrophies can be inherited:

 • Autosomal Dominant inheritance.
-This means that one parent actually has the condition.
-Each time that parent has a child there is a 50 per cent (one in two) chance of the child having the condition as well.
+This means that one parent has the condition.
+Each time that parent has a child there is a one in two chance of the child having the condition as well.

 • Autosomal Recessive inheritance.
-This means that neither parent has the condition themself, but both parents are “carriers”.
-If two carriers have children, there is a 25 per cent (one in four) chance that each child will have the condition.
+This means that if neither parent has the condition themself, and both parents are “carriers”.
+If two carriers have children, there is a one in four chance that each child will have the condition.
 Both parents need to be carriers of the condition for their child to be affected.

 What types of corneal dystrophies are there?

-The cornea is made up of five layers.
-Each layer has a different role in keeping the cornea healthy and clear.
-Corneal dystrophies can be described in many ways, but because each dystrophy will start by affecting a particular layer of the cornea, they are often classified by layers of the cornea they affect.
+The cornea is made up of five main layers.
+Each layer has a different role in keeping the cornea healthy and transparent.
+There are many different types of corneal dystrophies.
+Each dystrophy will start by affecting a particular layer of the cornea, so they are often classified by layers of the cornea they affect.

 The layers of the cornea from the outer part of the eye inwards, or front to back, are the epithelium, Bowman’s layer, the stroma, Descemet’s membrane, and the endothelium.